 By David Vaughn, Engineer Program Specialist

-A single pile of pet waste may not seem like a big deal – until you consider that 29,500 pets live in College Station.
-Our furry friends produce about 17,700 pounds of waste daily in our community.
+A single pile of pet waste may not seem like a big deal – until you consider more than 32,000 dogs live in College Station.
+Our furry friends produce about 24,000 pounds of waste daily.

 All that waste takes an entire year to break down completely, and unless it’s disposed of properly, it can wash into our local storm sewer system and waterways.

-That can create a significant health risk to pets and people.
+That creates a significant health risk to pets and people.